 Getting To the Courtyard Marriott – Ogden

-Free Bicycle Valet will be provided all day on the south side of the Ogden Courtyard.
+Free Bicycle Valet will be provided all day on the south side of the Courtyard Marriott – Ogden.
 Bicycle valet is courtesy of the Ogden Bicycle Collective.

-The Ogden FrontRunner Station is located just two blocks to the west of the Ogden Courtyard.
+The Ogden FrontRunner Station is located just two blocks to the west of the Courtyard Marriott – Ogden.
 If you would like a free UTA pass for the day of the event, please indicate this when you register.
-Passes will be mailed to registrants and will only be available to attendees who register by February 24th.
+Passes are available to those who register by February 24th.
 We will mail passes shortly after this date.